 Blyth’s reed warbler (Acrocephalus dumetorum)

 This bird is slightly different from other species of its order.
 Male and female look almost the same.
-The main difference is the bird singing, which you can listen to in the video below.
+The main difference is the bird singing.
 Often imitates the voices of other bird species, but mostly at night.

 - Size: length from 11 to 17 cm, length of wings from 5.8 to 6.5 cm.
 Weight from 9 to 15 grams.

 - Habitat: east of southern Finland and the Baltic states, south of the extreme northern point of Ukraine.
 Winters in India.

 - Diet: insects.